golib/goenv/README.md

     ~/.goenv/shims:/usr/local/bin:/usr/bin:/bin

-Through a process called _rehashing_, goenv maintains shims in that directory to match every Ruby command across every installed version of Ruby—`irb`, `gem`, `rake`, `rails`, `ruby`, and so on.
+Through a process called _rehashing_, goenv maintains shims in that directory to match every Golang command across every installed version of Golang — `go`, `fix`, `cover`, and so on.

 Shims are lightweight executables that simply pass your command along to goenv.
-So with goenv installed, when you run, say, `rake`, your operating system will do the following:
+So with goenv installed, when you run, say, `godoc`, your operating system will do the following:

-* Search your `PATH` for an executable file named `rake`
+* Search your `PATH` for an executable file named `godoc`
-* Find the goenv shim named `rake` at the beginning of your `PATH`
+* Find the goenv shim named `godoc` at the beginning of your `PATH`
-* Run the shim named `rake`, which in turn passes the command along to goenv
+* Run the shim named `godoc`, which in turn passes the command along to goenv

-### Choosing the Ruby Version
+### Choosing the Golang Version

-When you execute a shim, goenv determines which Ruby version to use by reading it from the following sources, in this order:
+When you execute a shim, goenv determines which Golang version to use by reading it from the following sources, in this order:

 1. The `GOENV_VERSION` environment variable, if specified.
 You can use